dingaroo/aiap_foundation_self_practice/README.md

 ````

-    * After changing to the right path to the Python executable, don't forget to save it, if necessary.
+3. After changing to the right path to the Python executable, don't forget to save it, if necessary.

-2. Create a new Conda environment, and making sure that the Python version to be used is **3.11**.
+### Create a new Conda environment

+* ***Make sure that the Python version is **3.11***.

-    * From the terminal window, type the following commands to create new environment and then enter the environment.
+4. From the terminal window, type the following commands to create new environment and then enter the environment.

 ````raw